allancavalari/pdfmanager/README.md

+# PDFmanager

+![Screen shot](img/screenshot.PNG)

-# What?
+## What?

 PDFmanager is a free software developed to help to organize, edit metadata (author and title) and rename all your PDF files based on these informations.

-![Screen shot](img/screenshot.PNG)
+&nbsp;

-# Why?
+## Why?

 Sometimes we need to clean up our library, or classify the files, and there's no simple tool for making it easier, mainly when there's a lot of PDF's.

+&nbsp;

 # Main features